Best Games Like No Man’s Sky

 Although it doesn’t offer as much liberty as NMS when it comes to exploration, it does place a substantial emphasis on resource management.

-Unlike most shooters, Void Bastards doesn’t require you to approach every battle “guns blazing”; a number of traps and tools prove advantageous for distracting or deterring enemies, allowing you to slip past them without spilling a single drop of alien blood.
+Unlike most shooters, Void Bastards doesn’t require you to approach every battle “guns blazing”; a number of traps and tools prove beneficial for distracting or deterring enemies, allowing you to slip past them without spilling a single drop of alien blood.

 You Will Love These Too